especies

 Abudefduf saxatilis

-Photos by and text by David Nuñez
+and text by David Nuñez

-Esta Damisela es fácilmente reconocida por
+Esta Damisela es fácilmente reconocida por sus

-y amarillo.
+amarillo.
 Sin embargo, puede oscurecer o

 palidecer de acuerdo a su entorno.
 A

-diferencia de la mayoria de las Damiselas
+diferencia de la mayoría de las

 solitarias, los Sargentos forman cardúmenes